chuanandy/assignment2.14-Serverless-Architecture2/README.md

-# assignment2.14-Serverless-Architecture2
+# Assignment2.14-Serverless-Architecture2

 1. Does SNS guarantee exactly-once delivery to subscribers?

-No — SNS does not guarantee exactly-once delivery.

-It guarantees at-least-once delivery.

-This means a message will be delivered one or more times, so duplicates are possible (e.g., due to retries, network issues, subscriber unavailability).
+   No, SNS does not guarantee exactly-once delivery.
+Instead, it provides at-least-once delivery semantics, meaning messages are delivered at least once (and potentially multiple times due to retries or network issues), but duplicates are possible in rare cases (e.g., due to retries, network issues, subscriber unavailability).

-If you need exactly-once semantics, you usually combine SNS with SQS FIFO queues or design idempotent consumers so duplicates won’t cause side effects.
+   SNS FIFO topics provide exactly-once delivery by using deduplication IDs within a 5-minute window.
+For stricter guarantees, use FIFO topics or pair SNS with SQS FIFO queues.For applications requiring strict exactly-once guarantees, use FIFO     topics or pair SNS with downstream services like Amazon SQS FIFO queues for additional deduplication.

 2. What is the purpose of the Dead-letter Queue (DLQ)?
 A DLQ is used to capture messages that could not be successfully processed/delivered after a defined number of retries.

 For SNS: if a subscriber (e.g., Lambda or SQS) fails consistently, SNS can move the undeliverable messages to a DLQ.